‘Injustice 2’: Poison Ivy Teaser Released, Official Character Trailer To Be Released Tomorrow

 — V O N⠠ ⠠⠧ ⠠⠕ ⠠⠝ (@JACOOPERNJ) April 4, 2017

 This will be the first time that Poison Ivy has taken the stage in an Injustice game.
-While she wasn’t involved in the previous installment, it’s almost guaranteed that the mistress of poison and plants will be one component of many in the story that revolves around Injustice 2.
+While she wasn’t involved in the previous installment, it’s almost guaranteed that the mistress of plants will be one component of many in the story that revolves around Injustice 2.
 Given that she has history with Batman, she may become critical to the plot.

 Poison Ivy has been a staple of the Batman series, making her an iconic character among other characters.